narcatix/pa-editor-tutorial/videos/script.md

 By the way, don't worry about all the other properties yet.
 In this video I'm only going over the main interface of the editor.

 ##### Timeline
 Next thing I'm gonna show you is the **Timeline** that spans the entire bottom half of the editor.
-The timeline is where we can see the representation of all the gameplay objects in the level placed at specific points in time, shown as **Object Labels**, which we only have one of right now.
+The timeline is where we can see a representation of all of the gameplay objects in the level placed at specific points in time, shown as **Object Labels**, which we only have one of right now.
 I can click on a label in this window and that will select the object just like clicking on its shape in the Level Preview did.

 If I click play on the Control Bar you will see the blue handle starts moving to the right, indicating that the time is advancing.
 We call this blue handle a "Scrubber".
 By the way, the shortcut to play or pause the level is Spacebar.

 The length of the label on the timeline represents how long the object appears on the screen for.
 If the scrubber is on top of a label, that means that object exists at the current time.
 I can change the time of appearance by dragging the label around the timeline.
-I can hold shift while dragging to move the label up and down, but it doesn't change anything about the actual level, just makes it easier to organise your labels later on.
+I can hold shift while dragging to move the label up or down, but it doesn't change anything about the actual level, just makes it easier to organise your labels later on.

 ##### Property Editor (Keyframes)
 Now, let's come back to the four special properties of gameplay objects.
 Did you notice that our object has an animation where it slowly moves to the right?
 So why is that?
 If I select the object and look at its animation timeline... *aaAAaah*...
 There we have a line labelled "Move" with two funny diamond shapes on it.
 These diamonds are what we call "Keyframes" and they define specific values to transition between.